-So, it's the interaction of the gravitational pull of all three astronomical bodies that leads to the creation of tides on our planet.
+So, the interaction of the gravitational pull of all three astronomical bodies leads to the creation of tides on our planet.

 Other planets of the solar system also have an impact on the Earth's tides, but their effects can be considered minimal.

 The Moon plays a crucial role, though.
 It exerts about 2.2 times more power on the tides than the Sun.

 The Earth and the Moon exert a gravitational pull on one another, meaning that large bodies of water - like oceans - actually can be pulled toward the moon.

 This is basically what creates the tides.

 The Moon pulls on the ocean at the top of the Earth, creating a high tide on one side (let's call it "top").
 On the other side (we'll call it "bottom"), another high tide is created.

 And why is that so?
 Because of the centrifugal force created by the spinning of both bodies.

 So, these two opposite bulges will experience high tides, and the volume of water on the sides that are at right angles to the Moon will decrease, i.e., will have low tides.

 There are several terms and expressions for addressing the rise and fall of tides.